-Under the new rule, schools will be prohibited from providing supportive measures that are "disciplinary," "punitive," or that "unreasonably burden" the other party.
-This may lead some schools only to impose mutual nocontact orders, which puts victims at risk of discipline, given that abusers often manipulate victims into violating mutual no-contact orders.
-This could also mean that schools will force victims to change their own classes and dorms to avoid their rapist or abuser, because changes to the respondent's schedule may be seen as unreasonably burdensome.
-The schools will force victims to change their own classes and dorms to avoid their rapist or abuser, because changes to the respondent's schedule may be seen as unreasonably burdensome.
+Under the new rule, schools will be required to provide supportive measures to complainants whose complaints are not dismissed but will be prohibited from providing supportive measures that are "disciplinary," "punitive," or that "unreasonably burden" the other party.
+This may lead some schools to impose mutual no-contact orders, which puts victims at risk of discipline, given that abusers often manipulate victims into violating mutual no-contact orders.
+This could also mean that some schools will force victims to change their own classes and dorms to avoid their rapist or abuser, because they mistakenly believe that any changes to the respondent's schedule will be seen as unreasonably burdensome.